PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--address` (string): The address of a device
 - `--notes` (string): The notes for the device.
 String.
 Limited to 255 characters.
 - `--moveMapMarker` (boolean): Whether or not to set the latitude and longitude of a device based on the new address.
 Only applies when lat and lng are not specified.
-- `--switchProfileId` (string): The ID of a switch profile to bind to the device (for available switch profiles, see the 'Switch Profiles' endpoint).
+- `--switchProfileId` (string): The ID of a switch template to bind to the device (for available switch templates, see the 'Switch Templates' endpoint).
 Use null to unbind the switch device from the current profile.
-For a device to be bindable to a switch profile, it must (1) be a switch, and (2) belong to a network that is bound to a configuration template.
+For a device to be bindable to a switch template, it must (1) be a switch, and (2) belong to a network that is bound to a configuration template.
 - `--floorPlanId` (string): The floor plan to associate to this device. null disassociates the device from the floorplan.